+Prerequisites.
+None

-- B. Prerequisites.
-None - C. Goals for development.
-At this point in the armor senior sergeants' career, they should be focused on mastering the warfighting skills required for their skill levels, and successfully completing all NCOPDS, attending professional development schools, and serving operational time on battalion, brigade, or higher staff.
+Goals for development.
+At this point in the Armor Senior Sergeants' career, they should be focused on mastering the warfighting skills required for their skill levels, and successfully completing all NCOPDS, attending professional development schools, and serving operational time on battalion, brigade, or higher staff.

-1) Master Sergeant
+Master Sergeant/First Sergeant

-- a.
 Operational Assignment.
-The KD position for 19Z master sergeants is first sergeant (1SG).
+The CD position for 19Z MSG is First Sergeant (1SG).
 Due to Army manning requirements and limited positions, MSGs should aggressively seek to complete duties as a 1SG prior to serving in a broadening assignment.
-Without a successful tour as a 1SG, MSGs will not be competitive for sergeant major.
-After serving as a 1SG within a troop or company, Armor Proponent highly encourages MSGs to pursue additional 1SG responsibilities within a headquarters troop or headquarters company.
+Without a successful tour as a 1SG, MSGs will not be competitive for Sergeant Major.
+After serving as a 1SG within a Troop or Company, Armor Proponent highly encourages MSGs to pursue additional 1SG responsibilities within a Headquarters Troop or Headquarters Company.
 MSGs that have successfully served as HHT or HHC 1SG have shown a higher propensity for selection to the Sergeants Major Academy.
-Armor Proponent defines 1SG positions as identified within MTOE or TDA with a Special Qualification Identifier of "M".
-KD complete MSGs should take the opportunity to fill a battalion operations sergeant position when possible and should possess a secret clearance.
+CD complete MSGs should take the opportunity to fill a Battalion Operations Sergeant position when possible and should possess a Secret clearance.

 Armor Proponent's guidance is for MSGs to serve a minimum of 24 months as a 1SG.
-There are no substitutions for this KD time. - b.
+There are no substitutions for this CD time.

 Broadening Assignment.
-MSGs who have successfully served as a 1SG may be selected to serve as a senior career manager (OCOA), senior talent manager (HRC), senior military science instructor (SMSI), observer controller trainer (OC/T), equal opportunity advisor, inspector general NCO, senior instructor, training development/writer, combat development NCO, NCOA 1SG, or senior training management NCO.
-MSGs may also serve in various echelons of staff as an operations sergeant or master gunner.
-A combination of KD and broadening assignments will provide NCOs the full range of knowledge, skills and behaviors required to be successful at the next level or leadership.
-MSGs who have completed their KD requirements may volunteer to pursue a secondary 1SG position within the Security Forces Assistance Brigade (SFAB) Cavalry Squadron.
-Though SFAB 1SG positions do not count towards KD time, when used as a secondary 1SG position, they are looked upon favorably as a broadening assignment. - c.
+MSGs who have successfully served as a 1SG may be selected to serve as a Senior Career Manager (OCOA), Senior Talent Manager (HRC), Senior Military Science Instructor (SMSI), OC/T, EOA, IG NCO, Senior Instructor, Training Development/Writer, Combat Development NCO, NCOA 1SG, or Senior Training Management NCO.
+MSGs may also serve in various echelons of staff as an Operations Sergeant or Master Gunner.
+A combination of CD and broadening assignments will provide NCOs with the full range of knowledge, skills and behaviors required to be successful at the next level or leadership.

+MSGs who have completed their CD requirements may volunteer to pursue a secondary 1SG position within the Security Forces Assistance Brigade (SFAB) Cavalry Squadron.
+Though

+SFAB 1SG positions do not count towards CD time, when used as a secondary 1SG position, they are looked upon favorably as a broadening assignment.

 Training.
 NCOs within Armor Branch must continue to seek developmental opportunities within each domain of training.
-Primarily, NCOs augment their self-development with both functional training and Professional Military Education (PME). - d.
+Primarily, NCOs augment their self-development with both functional training and PME

 Functional Courses/Troop Schools.
 Courses prepare Armor Soldiers for assignment to specific duty positions and increase their value to the branch.
 These courses provide Soldiers an opportunity to acquire duty position-required skills and knowledge that cannot be obtained by attending other institutional courses.

-- e.
 Professional Military Education.
-PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service. - f.
+PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service.

 Self-Development.
 Completion of college courses/degree program.
-For MSGs serving in broadening assignments, Armor Proponent's guidance is to continually study Army publications directly related to MOS proficiency and core competencies, to maintain their tactical knowledge and expertise while remaining relevant to the Armor Force. - g.
+For MSGs serving in broadening assignments, Armor Proponent's guidance is to continually study Army publications directly related to MOS proficiency and core competencies, to maintain their tactical knowledge and expertise while remaining relevant to the Armor Force.

 Additional Training.
-MSGs designated to serve in a cavalry organization are highly encouraged to attend Cavalry Leaders Course (CLC), Joint Fire Power Control, and Battle Staff NCO.
+MSGs designated to serve in a cavalry organization are highly encouraged to attend CLC, Joint Fire Power Control, and Battle Staff NCO.